arkadaw9/PGNN/README.md

 Please note that the paper provides an semi-supervised approach framework, where the mean squared error on the temperature predictions are computed using a labeled dataset whereas the physics based loss can be computed from an unlabeled dataset.
 The labelled and unlabeled datasets can be found in the 'datasets\\' directory under the name '[lake].mat' and '[lake]\_sampled.mat' respectively. [lake] should be replaced by 'mendota' for Lake Mendota and 'mille_lacs' for Lake Mille Lacs.

-## Using the code :

-The repository contains code and datasets needed for training and testing the PGNN framework described in the paper.

 ### Dependencies :